Founder's Note

 brown wooden letter t-letter

 Dr. Clay Sherman.
-Clay Sherman is Chairman of Management House, LLC, a specialized consulting firm in organization revitalization.
-Since 1978 his client list has included over 1,000 organizations, including hospitals, Fortune 500 companies, and emerging growth organizations.
+Clay is Chairman of Management House, LLC, a specialized consulting firm in organization revitalization.
+His client list has included hospitals, Fortune 500 companies, and troubled organizations.
+His practice focused on developing templates that lead to high performance outcomes.

-Prior to consulting, Clay was Corporate Director of Human Resources for Upjohn Healthcare Services, where he was responsible for a personnel complement of 70,000.
+Prior to consulting, Clay was Corporate Director of Human Resources at Upjohn Healthcare Services and Executive VP of MSA Consulting.
 He earned an MBA and Doctorate in Management Education at Western Michigan University, and did postdoctoral study at Harvard University's Graduate School of Business Administration in the area of Managing Organizational Effectiveness.
-Clay also studied under Dr. Edwards Deming in London.